 Step5: Enable a WhatsApp number

 Next, a unique Phone Number ID and WhatsApp Business Account ID will be provided to the user.
-The “From” number box showcases a test number which can be used to send free messages to test the business account.
+The “From” number box showcases a test number which can be used to send free messages to test this account.

 The user will receive a verification code on their phone from Facebook Business.
 Enter this code to complete the verification process.